meistudioli/yahoo-auction-automation/README.md

 ### Prepare Accounts

 You will need to prepare TW Yahoo Auction accouts for buyer & seller.
-Than modify common.js accout information.
+Than modify common.js accout information. (seller account needs to turn paytype:`7-11` on.)

 ```javascript
 const account = {